helium/HIP/0000-Hex-Coverage-Limit.md

 All outdoor radios that provide coverage to any res12 hex will be given a score for each res12 hex they provide coverage in based on the following potential attributes (note, this score is only for a single res12 hex and not the entire radio):

-•Modeled Signal Strength
+•Mapped Signal Strenght (Once mapping is impelemented)* •Modeled Signal Strength
 •Date of CPI approval (only used as a tiebreaker if tie for attribute 1)

+*Until Mapping is impelemented, the only attributes used will be Modeled Signal Strenght and date of CPI approval.
+See the end of this section for how Mapping is to be implemented for this HIP.

 Scoring attribute 2 (CPI approval date) will only be used when there is a tie for two or more radios for the proceeding attribute.

 Please note, that the multiplier table above only affects the modeled coverage points that are given to each radio, and does not affect rewards distributed for the transfer of data.

-To see how this HIP would affect a deployment of five (5) radios that provide coverage to the same res12 hex, see the below example:
+To see the example below of how this HIP would affect a deployment of five (5) radios that provide modeled coverage to the same res12 hex, see the below example:

 | Radio |Signal Strenght| CPI Approval Date | Score | Coverage Points Per HIP 74| New Coverage Points|